 IDOWU KOLADE, Farm Manager

 Idowu is an indigenously trained horticulturist whose primary responsibility is to organize our family and community labor for sourcing, growing, harvesting, and storage.
-He also oversees batch and flow production processes, packaging, quality control, and the management of other farm input relating to pomology and olericulture.
+He also oversees batch production processes, packaging, quality control, and the purchasing of farm inputs relating to pomology and olericulture.

 ALABA KURE, Engineer

-Alaba holds a degree in electrical engineering from Ambrose Alli University University here in Edo State.
-He is responsible for the application of equipment and devices, as well as design of electrical systems which we are using to grow our agriculture processing, as well as water and baking operations.
+Alaba is responsible for the application of equipment and devices, as well as design of the electrical systems which we are using to grow our agriculture processing, as well as commercial water and baking operations.

 OBA R.O.
 ALUFA, His Royal Highness, The Elekor of Ekor